Nucleon Isovector Axial Form Factors: Nucleon Charges from forward matrix elements

 Results for unrenormalized isovector nucleon charges, $g_A$, $g_T$, and $g_S$, using the $3^\ast$, $3$-RD, and the 3-RD-$N\pi$ fits are given in Table~\ref{tab:charge}, and the other parameters of the $3$-RD fits are given in Table~\ref{tab:charge-esc-params} in Appendix~\ref{sec:gASTdata}.

 The final renormalized charges are presented in the $\overline{\mathrm{MS}}$ scheme at $2\,\GeV$.
 We carry out the renormalization using the RI-sMOM intermediate scheme as described in Ref.~\cite{Gupta:2018qil}.
-To understand systematics, we use three methods: (i) $g_X = Z_X g_X^\text{(bare)}$, where $X=A,T,S$; and (ii) $g_X = Z_X/Z_V \times g_X^\text{(bare)}/g_V^\text{(bare)}$ and use the relation $Z_A g_V =1$.
-For the final values, we use the average of these two within the jackknife process, and call it method three.
+To understand systematics, we use three methods: (i) $g_X = Z_X g_X^\text{(bare)}$, where $X=A,T,S$; and (ii) $g_X = Z_X/Z_V \times g_X^\text{(bare)}/g_V^\text{(bare)}$ with the relation $Z_A g_V =1$.
+Empirically, some of the systematics cancel in each ratio in the second method, giving slightly smaller overall errors.
+In method three, we take the average of the first two within the jackknife process, and use it to get the final estimates.
 The renormalization factors $Z_X$ and $Z_X/Z_V$ used in this study are given in Table~V in Ref.~\cite{Gupta:2018qil}.

-We use the same leading order CCFV ansatz, given in Eq.~\eqref{eq:ccfv}, for extrapolating results from all three strategies: $3^\ast$, $3$-RD, and 3-RD-$N\pi$.
+We use the same leading order CCFV ansatz, given in Eq.~\eqref{eq:ccfv}, for extrapolating results to the physical point for all three strategies: $3^\ast$, $3$-RD, and 3-RD-$N\pi$.

 Results from the $3^\ast$ (or 2-state for $g_S$) analysis, have already been published in Ref.~\cite{Gupta:2018qil}, and reproduced here to facilitate comparison.\footnote{The statistics in the a06m135 and a12m310 ensembles have been increased, however, the changes in the estimates are insignificant, so we continue to quote the results from Ref.~\cite{Gupta:2018qil}.} These are: